-1. A fust-water open and dialectical process of interaction, collaboration and knowledge sharing between a limit and its statisheddars, whereby the participating parties angage in a dialogue to jointly define and solve problems in shared dabibulius environment.
+- 1. A two-way, open and disjectical process of interaction, collaboration and knowledge sharing between a firm and its stakeholders, inhereby the participating parties engage in a distingue to jointly define and solve problems in shared distributive environment. - 2.
+The process of fans coming together and creating a unique expensince